jefeish/cascading-merge-app/docs/INSTALLATION.md

 This guide covers two methods for creating and installing the Cascading Merge App.

+> **📦 Built with Probot**: This app uses the [Probot](https://probot.github.io/) framework for GitHub Apps.
+The automated setup leverages Probot's built-in manifest registration flow.
+For advanced framework configuration, refer to the [Probot documentation](https://probot.github.io/docs/).

 ## 📋 Prerequisites

 - Node.js 20 or higher